Children raised to hate America: Shocking picture of boy holding a gun during anti-U.S. riot in Lebanon... as ANOTHER embassy goes up in smoke

 Protests have erupted in a string of countries across the Middle East and Africa, including Egypt, Lebanon, Qatar, Bangladesh, Kashmir, Pakistan, Bahrain, Palestine - as well as the Sudan.

-Anger: Lebanese men ransack US fast food chains
+Lebanese men ransack US fast food chains Hardee's and KFC

 Anger: Bangladeshi Muslims shout slogans during a protest in front of the National Mosque in Dhaka